matthdsm/PREFACE/README.md

 ## NPZ to Parquet Converter

-This script converts NumPy `.npz` files into one or more Parquet files, facilitating easier exploration and analysis of the stored numerical data using tools like Pandas.
+Converts NumPy `.npz` files into one or more Parquet files, facilitating easier exploration and analysis using tools like Pandas.

 ### Usage